distributedhatemachine/distributedhatemachine.github.io/content/posts/triton-anatomy.md

 - Software pipelining / multi-buffering: the compiler can overlap loads/stores with compute across stages; `num_stages` selects the pipeline depth.
 Useful in matmul/attention kernels.

 # tl.debug_barrier
 Let's stop here and synchronize.
-There's plenty more to explore in Triton’s optimization toolbox (just tell me if you want Part 2).
+There's plenty more to explore in Triton's optimization toolbox (just tell me if you want Part 2).
 I'm also cooking up a matching breakdown for Cute/TileLang, so keep an eye out!